cube2222/octosql/README.md

 ---
 #### CSV
 CSV file seperated using commas.
+The first row should contain column names.
 ##### options:
 - path - path to file containing the data, required